 The 'call for homes' (Appendix B - ) was circulated by email within the partner organisations in February 2006.
 Some 50 homes were offered.
-This generous response enabled researchers to focus on selecting from a range of dwelling types similar to those examined in the preceding project and located on a range of typical sites within the 300-1000m2 limits of the lot-rating methodology.
+This generous response enabled researchers to focus on selecting from a range of dwelling types similar to those examined in the preceding project and located on a range of typical sites within the 300-1000m limits of the lot-rating methodology.
 Within these parameters, three suburban contexts were targeted;

-- Inner urban suburbs where increasingly densely constructed settings may be compromising the ability of existing stock to continue to be passively cooled - Outer urban established suburbs to assess the impact of ongoing constructions (sheds, fences etc) and mature vegetation; and - Outer urban Greenfield developments which generally have little vegetation and fewer structures such as sheds etc.
+- Inner urban suburbs where increasingly densely constructed settings may be compromising the ability of new or existing stock to continue to be passively cooled - Outer urban established suburbs to assess the impact of ongoing constructions (sheds, fences etc) and mature vegetation; and - Outer urban Greenfield developments which generally have little vegetation and fewer structures such as sheds etc.

 The development corridors of interest are those extending toward the south-west or northwest that are shielded from sea breezes.
-Practical reasons limited the area where houses could reasonably be located for equipment installation and to respond to any issues throughout the monitoring period.
 The initial culling included;